A brand isn’t just a logo.

 It’s not the way you speak on Twitter.

 In the past, big faced salesmen would bust onto our screens yelling reasons why you needed X product in your life.

 Now, consumers want less hard sell and more conversation.
 They need more of a reason to part with their hard earned cash.

-Our own personal stories are what define us, they make us individuals, they make us interesting.
+Our own personal stories are what define us, they make us individuals, they help people feel emotionally connected to us.

 Your brand story works much the same way.

 Big brands like Apple and Facebook all have an incredible and unique story behind them, there are films about where it all started — those stories make them who we know today.